Supreme Court allows Trump administration to cut teacher-training money, for now

 The justices split 5-4, with Chief Justice John Roberts joining the three liberal justices in dissent.

-The cuts had been temporarily blocked by a federal judge in Boston, who found that they were already affecting training programs aimed at addressing a nationwide teacher shortage.
+The cuts to more than 100 programs had been temporarily blocked by a federal judge in Boston, who found that they were already affecting training programs aimed at addressing a nationwide teacher shortage.
 The federal appeals court in Boston turned away an appeal from the administration to allow them to resume.

 The emergency appeal is among several the high court is considering in which the Justice Department argues that lower-court judges have improperly obstructed President Donald Trump’s agenda.